h0mbre/h0mbre.github.io/_posts/2019-08-03-Security-Certifications-And-Fun.md

 I spent about 150 hours total in this course, at the time it felt like a huge time investment.
 That is because I hadn't yet done OSCP :)

 ## OffensiveSecurity Certified Professional (OSCP) (November 2018 - Janurary 2019)
-I won't spend much time describing my PWK/OSCP experience in this space as I have already written a stand-alone review of it [here:] (https://h0mbre.github.io/OSCP/).
-Altogther, I spent about 300 hours preparing for the exam and rooted around 100 boxes between my efforts in the OSCP labs, the VirtualHackingLabs environment, Hack the Box, and Vulnhub.
-I really felt like my experience with eCPPT really allowed me to hit the ground running in OSCP and allowed me to maximize my time in labs instead of digesting the materials.
+I won't spend much time describing my PWK/OSCP experience in this space as I have already written a stand-alone review of it [here:](https://h0mbre.github.io/OSCP/).
+Altogther, I spent about 300 hours preparing for the exam and rooted around 100 boxes between my efforts in the OSCP labs, the Virtual Hacking Labs environment, Hack the Box, and Vulnhub.
+I really felt like my experience with eCPPT allowed me to hit the ground running in OSCP and allowed me to maximize my time in labs instead of digesting the materials.

 PROS:
 + Exposure to a ton of different exploitation techniques;